cryzed/The-Interface-Series-e-book/README.md

 # The Interface Series e-book
 Scripts to automatically create an e-book of [The Interface Series](https://www.reddit.com/r/9M9H9E9/).
+The latest release can always be found [here](https://github.com/cryzed/The-Interface-Series-e-book/releases).

 ## Credits
 Thanks to...